-Click here for the 2016-2017 Kids Korner Application
+Click here for the 2019-2020 Kids Korner Application

 More than 21 million children qualify for free or reduced-price meals through the National School Lunch Program and the National School Breakfast Program.
 For many of these children, school meals may be the only meals they eat.

-Since the 2010 – 2011 school years, the Moreau Community Center has partnered with the South Glens Falls Central School District along with other volunteers to offer the BackPack Program.
+Since the 2010, the Moreau Community Center has partnered with the South Glens Falls Central School District along with other volunteers to offer the Back Pack Program.
 The food is purchased through grant monies at the Regional Food Bank in Latham, New York.
 On Friday mornings, several volunteers pack the backpacks with shelf-stable food for the weekend.
 The food is then delivered to the elementary schools where 80-100 children identified by the School District as “chronically hungry” receive the backpacks at dismissal time on Friday afternoons.
 The program is known as the “Nutritional Nuggets” and pitched as a nutrition program to lessen the stigma for the children in the program.

 For all of us concerned about hunger, “facts” are what we need to know.
 The “facts” make hunger and food insecurity a cause we can advocate for.
 Kids care less about the facts and figures.
 Kids know that they are hungry and want to know that someone cares about them—that while their families are struggling, others in their community are taking notice and, with compassion, are willing to help.
 More than anything, we want to replace their sadness with a sense of hope.
 We want these children to know that their community is taking notice and is doing what it can to ensure they can just simply eat.